 Sage Grouse Task Force

-The Sage Grouse Task Force was formed shortly after a December 2011 meeting co-hosted by Governor Mead and Secretary of the Interior Ken Salazar to discuss range-wide sage-grouse conservation among the eleven sage-grouse states and four federal agencies.
-Following the meeting, Secretary Salazar sent letters to each of the eleven sage-grouse state governors asking for a report and recommendations on how to best move forward with a multi-state conservation sage-grouse plan.
+The Sage Grouse Task Force was formed shortly in 2011, following a meeting co-hosted by Gov. Mead and Secretary of the Interior Ken Salazar to discuss range-wide sage-grouse conservation among the 11 sage-grouse states and four federal agencies.
+Following the meeting, Secretary Salazar sent letters to each of the sage-grouse state governors asking for a report and recommendations on how to best move forward with a multi-state conservation sage-grouse plan.
 The Task Force has since met multiple times annually since 2012.

-The report shows that state and local governments are engaged in a range of activities to conserve sage-grouse and sage-grouse habitat.
+The report shows that state and local governments are engaged in a range of activities to conserve sage-grouse and its sagebrush habitat.
 The states have set forth a variety of protections for the species, including partnerships developed by local working groups, conservation plans, executive orders and agency guidance.
 County governments have also pursued conservation mechanisms, most often working in partnership with state and federal governments through local working groups.